How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 Itโ€™s a great example of how to get the maximum out of pre-recorded classes.
 They offer various full-body workouts, workouts on a specific muscle group, and for different purposes (weight loss, endurance improvement, etc.).

-They also differentiate workouts by intensity, duration, type (cardio, strength, flexibility, and so on), with/without equipment, and many others.
+They also differentiate workouts by intensity, duration, type (cardio, strength, flexibility), gender focus, with/without equipment, and many others.

 Whatโ€™s great about such services is that it gives clients an impression of an in-person workout/class/course, thus, keeps you more motivated.
-Coaches often say uplifting phrases like โ€œKeep going!โ€, โ€œYouโ€™re doing greatโ€ in a record to make classes more vibrant which is surely an advantage.
+Coaches often provide encouragement by saying uplifting phrases like โ€œKeep going!โ€, โ€œYouโ€™re doing greatโ€ in a recording to make classes more vibrant.

-Itโ€™s a good idea to improve and freshen the content from time to time to stay ahead of the competition and bring additional values to the customers.
+Itโ€™s a good idea to improve and freshen the content from time to time to retain users, stay ahead of the competition, and bring additional values to the customers.

 Work with more clients in a shorter time โฐ

-If youโ€™re an owner of an offline business in this industry, you know how time-consuming giving private or group classes and workouts can be.
+If youโ€™re an owner of an offline business in this industry, you know how the installation of a dedicated app can streamline and reduce the time spent on private or group classes and workouts.
 To properly help every class participant coaches have to spend quite a while talking to each one of them during and after it.

 Live workouts in an app (*image by [Cleveroad](https://dribbble.com/cleveroad){ rel="nofollow" .default-md}*)